margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Throughout Obama's campaign and these three events, because I have grown love my country and understand the meaning of America, I have challenged myself to give back to this society.
 I decided to go to Monroe Elementary on Tuesday and Thrusday afternoons when I did not have activities after school.
 I help children who do not have the same privileges in their households with their homework through the "Homework Help" program.
 I do this with the Park Place Childlife Center.
 The children may not be able to read as well, or make as good grades as other children their age, but they all have such big hearts and love for people in general.
 The children all suppport each other and push each other to do their homework.
 The relationships between the students and my relationships to the students represent the American culture.

 Because of the three events during Barack Obama's campaign and inauguration, I have realized the good of the American people, and I have learned the importance of giving back to my country.
 I can now declare that I understand the meaning of America.
 Through storm or shine, our country can fight its challenges with the help of each individual.
 Each individual is like a link in the chain.
 Each individual can also be represented as a bead in Dillard's notion where "each bead is transparent and each has a world, or the same world, light and alive and apparent inside the drop" (577).
 Each individual, despite his class, race, or gender matters.
 Each individual can contribute something to our society.
 Each individual has the opportunity to grow if he learns to work hard.
 If one link or bead fell, the chain would break, I believe in the American chain of people."

-## Singer-Songwriting ##
-Composing music expresses both the head and the heart, and writing songs helps to heal, sing, and articulate feelings through words and sound.

-## There is some other writing at the bottom. ##

 ----------